 Brainstorming software comes in all shapes and sizes.
 There are features that are unique only to others while some specialize in a certain brainstorming methodology.
 If you are looking for a brainstorming platform to use, here are some things to consider:

-Gamification: Participation is a key for successful digital brainstorming.
+- Gamification: Participation is key for successful digital brainstorming.
 Gamification helps increase engagement and creativity.
 Some gamification features include leaderboards, undercover, experience points, and mission countdown timers.

 Examples of Good Brainstorming Software